 Puzzles: If you want a break from the competition, why not try something everyone can work on together?
 Jigsaw puzzles are a great team activity.
 Just grab your favorite puzzle and watch the pieces come together.

 Don’t forget to add in your favorite snacks as you begin your competitive banter.
-Consider some healthier foods as you play, and maybe end your evening with a dessert or ice cream.
+Consider some healthier foods as you play, and maybe end your evening with a dessert like ice cream.
 It will be one more way that you can create memories for your kids as they grow.

 Home is not just a place; it’s a feeling, too.
 We get how important “home” is and we’re here to protect it.
 With the help of an Erie Insurance agent, you can be confident in your coverage.